 Ease of cleaning

-As you’ll see from our top five picks, we enjoy the concept of self-cleaning slicker brushes.
+As you’ll see from our top six picks, we enjoy the concept of self-cleaning slicker brushes.

 These include a contraption that detracts the bristles into the brush at the push of a button, allowing you to easily slide all of the caught hair off of the brush face and clean it.